Vonng/pigsty/docs/m-discovery.md

 Each managed Postgres instance includes several capture ports.

-* [Node Exporter](https://github.com/prometheus/node_exporter) for capturing machine node metrics
+* [Node Exporter](https://github.com/prometheus/node_exporter) for capturing machine node metrics.
-* [PG Exporter](https://github.com/Vonng/pg_exporter) for capturing database metrics
+* [PG Exporter](https://github.com/Vonng/pg_exporter) for capturing database metrics.
-* [PGBouncer Exporter](https://github.com/Vonng/pg_exporter) for capturing connection pool metrics (uses the same binary as PG Exporter)
+* [PGBouncer Exporter](https://github.com/Vonng/pg_exporter) for capturing connection pool metrics (uses the same binary as PG Exporter).
-* [Patroni](https://patroni.readthedocs.io/en/latest/releases.html?highlight=%2Fmetrics#version-2-1-3) for capturing high availability components
+* [Patroni](https://patroni.readthedocs.io/en/latest/releases.html?highlight=%2Fmetrics#version-2-1-3) for capturing HA components.
-* [HAProxy](https://github.com/Vonng/haproxy-rpm) for capturing load balancer metrics (built-in support, no separate deployment required)
+* [HAProxy](https://github.com/Vonng/haproxy-rpm) for capturing LB metrics (built-in support, no separate deployment required).

 ![](_media/nodes.svg)

-These capture ports are captured by Prometheus on the [meta node](c-arch.md#meta-node).
+Prometheus on the [meta node](c-arch.md#meta-node) captures these capture ports.

-In addition, the optional Promtail for collecting Postgres, Patroni, and Pgbouncer logs is an optional additional installed component.
+In addition, the optional Promtail for collecting Postgres, Patroni, and Pgbouncer logs.

-By default, all monitoring endpoints are registered to Consul, but Prometheus manages these tasks by default using static file service discovery.
+All monitoring ports are registered to Consul by default, but Prometheus manages these tasks by default using static file service discovery.
-Users can use Consul service discovery by configuring [`prometheus_sd_method`](v-infra.md#prometheus_sd_method) as `consul` to dynamically manage instances.
+Users can use Consul service discovery by configuring [`prometheus_sd_method`](v-infra.md#prometheus_sd_method) as `consul` to manage instances dynamically.

 ## Consul Service Discovery

-Pigsty has built-in DCS-based config management and automatic service discovery, allowing users to visualize all nodes and services in the system, as well as their health status.
-All services in Pigsty are automatically registered with DCS, so metadata is automatically corrected when database clusters are created, destroyed, or modified, and the monitoring system can automatically discover monitoring targets, eliminating the need for manual config maintenance.
-The monitoring system can automatically discover the monitoring targets, eliminating the need for manual config maintenance.
+Pigsty has built-in DCS-based config management and automatic service discovery, which provides a visual overview of all nodes and services in the system and their health status.
+All services in Pigsty are automatically registered with DCS.

 Users can also use the DNS and service discovery mechanism provided by Consul to achieve automatic DNS-based traffic switching.

-Consul adopts a Client/Server architecture, with one to five Consul Servers in the entire env for the actual metadata storage.
+Consul uses a Client/Server architecture, with one to five Consul Servers in the entire environment for the actual metadata storage.
 Consul Agent is deployed on all nodes to proxy the communication between local services and the Consul Server.
 Pigsty registers services by default using local Consul config files.

 ### Service Registration

-On each node, a consul agent is running, and services are registered to DCS by the consul agent using JSON config files.
+A consul agent is running on each node, and services are registered to DCS by the consul agent using JSON config files.

-The default location of the JSON config file is `/etc/consul.d/`, using the naming convention of `svc-<service>.json`, taking `postgres` as an example.
+The default location of the JSON config file is `/etc/consul.d/`, using the naming pattern of `svc-<service>.json`, taking `postgres` as an example.

 ```json
 {